• Thermal Management of Electronic Assemblies and Enclosures

 • ΘJA: also designated as RΘJA, it is the thermal resistance from Junction to Ambient, measured as [K/W].
 Ambient is a generic term to thermal 'ground'.
 This value depends on the package design, PCB, and heat transfer modes (airflow, radiation).
 As per "Semiconductor and IC Package Thermal Metrics" by Texas Instruments, it is a measure of the thermal performance of an IC package mounted on a specific test coupon.

-The standard test conditions are specified by Joint Electron Device Engineering Council (JEDEC) such as JESD15-3: Two-Resistor Compact Thermal Model Guideline, JESD51: Methodology for the Thermal Measurement of Component Packages (Single Semiconductor Device) and JESD51-12: Guidelines for Reporting and Using Package Thermal Information.
+The standard test conditions are specified by Joint Electron Device Engineering Council (JEDEC) such as JESD15-3: Two-Resistor Compact Thermal Model Guideline, JESD51: Methodology for the Thermal Measurement of Component Packages (Single Semiconductor Device), JESD51-9 "Test Boards for Area Array Surface Mount Package Thermal Measurements" and JESD51-12: Guidelines for Reporting and Using Package Thermal Information.

 • ΘJC: also designated as RΘJC, it is the thermal resistance from Junction to Case where case is a specified point on the outside surface of the package.
 It depends on the thermal conductivity of package materials (the lead frame, mold compound, die attach adhesive) and on the specific package design (thickness of the die body and die attach, exposed pads and internal thermal vias). ΘJC considers only the resistance of heat flow paths to the surface of the package and hence represents only the conductive heat transfer path thermal resistance.
 EIA/JESD51-1 defines RΘJC as "the thermal resistance from the operating portion of a semiconductor device to outside surface of the package (case) closest to the chip mounting area when that same surface is properly heat sunk so as to minimize temperature variation across that surface".